Byung-moon/assembly/README.md

+### Degit Conveter

-### This code is a decimal converter that converts a decimal number to a number based on the number received.
+ - This code is a decimal converter that converts a decimal number to a number based on the number received.

-### This code is written in assembly language pep8.
+ - This code is written in assembly language pep8.